 - Drain the oil.

 - Dispose of the oil according to local environmental protection regulations.

+- Drain the cooling liquid.

+- Dispose of the cooling liquid according to local environmental protection regulations.

 - Begin dismantling the vacuum pump.

 During dismantling of the vacuum pump protective equipment and clothing must be worn.